djsmiley2k/kindle-weather-display/README.md

 Modified for UK weather - pulled from the Met Office

 features:
-   - some new icons (we have more types of rain!)
+   - some new icons (we have more types of rain)
    - changed high/low temp to temp/feels like - this is what the MetOffice give us
    - Wind arrows <-- the best bit!